GustavoEGPerez/mutuauth-middleware/README.md

 6. **Run the install.sh script**: This script sets up everything you need for the middleware to run.
 Execute the script by using the command `./install.sh`.
     - The `install.sh` script does the following:
-        - It creates a directory at `/opt/yssy-mutuauth-middleware` and extracts the contents of `setup.zip` to this directory.
+        - It creates a directory at `/opt/mutuauth-middleware` and extracts the contents of `setup.zip` to this directory.
         - It sets up the middleware as a service that automatically starts on system boot.
         - It attempts to open the `settings.json` file for editing using the nano text editor.
 If nano is not installed on your system, it falls back to the vi editor.

 7. **Edit the settings.json file**: Once the `install.sh` script completes its run, you need to edit the `settings.json` file to set your specific configuration parameters.

 8. **Start the middleware service**: The `install.sh` script sets up the middleware as a service.
-You can start it with the command `systemctl start yssy-mutuauth-middleware`.
+You can start it with the command `systemctl start mutuauth-middleware`.

-9. **Check the status of the service**: Use the `systemctl status yssy-mutuauth-middleware` to make sure the service is running as expected.
+9. **Check the status of the service**: Use the `systemctl status mutuauth-middleware` to make sure the service is running as expected.

 The middleware should now be running on your server and ready to handle mutual authentication for your endpoints.

 ## Uninstallation Instructions

 To uninstall the middleware, you simply need to run the `uninstall.sh` script with the command `./uninstall.sh`.
-This script will stop the middleware service, disable it from running at startup, and remove the `/opt/yssy-mutuauth-middleware` directory and its contents.
+This script will stop the middleware service, disable it from running at startup, and remove the `/opt/mutuauth-middleware` directory and its contents.

 ## Configuration Guide for `settings.json`